aleaxit/gmpy/docs/overview.rst

 significantly faster for large values.
 The cutover point for performance varies, but can be as low as 20 to 40 digits.
 A variety of additional integer functions are provided.

+Operator overloading is fully supported.
+Coversion from native Python types is optimized for performance.

 ::

     >>> import gmpy2